 What’s the difference between active and passive investing?
 What is direct indexing?
-How should I approach my 401(k)?
+How much should I contribute to my 401(k)?
 What is a SDIRA?
-Why municipal bonds?
-How are things different if I work at a fast-growing company?
-Use these resources to learn answers to those investing questions and many others.
+What are municipal bonds?
+How should I approach my strategy if I work at a fast-growing company?
+Use these resources to get answers to those investing questions and many others.

 The idea of passive index investing is that rather than trying to pick a few companies that you think will do particularly well, you try to invest a little bit into every company in the market.
 How broadly or narrowly you define “every company” will vary, but the idea remains the same: invest a little into every company so you get market exposure and diversification.